yguitton/training-material/topics/climate/tutorials/jupytergis_collaboration/tutorial.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3FbvYg3G9Gk?si=CsppZltaUIoSWFeH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 ## Tracking Collaborators with Cursors
 Each user's cursor appears on the document in the same color as their icon.
-This feature makes it easy to see where your teammates are focused on.
+This feature makes it easy to see what your teammates are focused on.
 You can click on a cursor to display the location (latitude and longitude) where collaborators are working.

 ![Cursor](../../images/jupytergis_collaboration/cursor.png)